-The academic reputation score for a university is based on the number of mentions they received in 2022 and 2023 surveys for the teaching and research sections.
+The academic reputation score for a university is based on the number of mentions they received in the 2024 survey for the teaching and research sections.
 Where a university received no votes, they were allocated a zero score.

 Total reputation score for each university was calculated based on the aggregate of individual respondent data. $\Omega^{i\nu}$